-In February 2019, the Company settled certain debt with a company controlled by a shareholder through the issuance of common shares of the Company (Note 6).
-In exchange for agreeing to the conversion of the convertible note and loans, the Company agreed to pay the shareholder 100% of the net proceeds currently being held in escrow for the ultimate benefit of the Company related to the 2008 sale of the Company's Ghost Pine Wind Project.
+In February 2019, the Company settled certain debt with a company controlled by Mr. Anderson through the issuance of common shares of the Company (Note 6).
+In exchange for agreeing to the conversion of the convertible loan and shareholder loans, the Company agreed to pay the shareholder 100% of the net proceeds currently being held in escrow for the ultimate benefit of the Company related to the 2008 sale of the Company's Ghost Pine Wind Project.